wholder/MegaTinyIDE/resources/documentation/pragmas.md

 ### `#pragma clock (Mhz, kHz, Hz)`

 The `clock` pragma is used to define the value that should be passed to the compiler using the `-DF_CPU=nn` switch.
-The clock rate can be defined in units of Mhz, kHz, or Hz, such as:
+However, with the `clock` pragma, the clock rate can be set using units of Mhz, kHz, or Hz, such as:

      #pragma clock 20,000,000 Hz
      #pragma clock 20 Mhz
      #pragma clock 20,000 kHz
      pragma clock 20000000

-All of the able examples are equivalent set the clock rate parameter to 20 Mhz.
+All of the above examples are equivalent set the clock rate parameter to 20 Mhz.
 Note: this values does not set the clock rate that the target chip uses, it simply tells the compiler what clock rate the chip is set to use.
-The physical clock rate in the target attiny needs to be set by fuses and/or programmed instructions.
+The physical clock rate in the target attiny needs to be set using fuses and/or programmed instructions that select the source of the clock and the prescaler.

 ### `#pragma target (or chip)`